 Kathmandu Durbar Square, home of Living Goddess Kumari

 Also known as Hanuman Dhoka Square, Kathmandu Durbar Square or Kumari Temple; it is one of the UNESCO World Heritage Sites.

-Also called Basantapur Durbar square of Kathmandu is one of the main attractions the capital city of Nepal.
-The name Hanuman Dhoka Durbar is originated from the statue of Hanuman set up by the King Pratap Malla.
+Also called Basantapur Durbar square of Kathmandu is one of the main attractions in the capital city of Nepal.
+The name Hanuman Dhoka Durbar originated from the statue of Hanuman set up by the King Pratap Malla.
 This statue of hanuman can still be sighted at the passage of the regal royal residence, constructed by pratap malla in 1672 A.D.

 There are several temples, shrines, courtyards, and a palace inside the Durbar square that reflects the art and architecture of the medieval time.

 Boudhanath Stupa, largest Stupa

-Boudhanath is a perfect tourist spots among many attractions in Kathmandu, located 8 km toward the East of downtown Kathmandu.
+Boudhanath is a perfect tourist spot among many attractions in Kathmandu, located 8 km toward the East of downtown Kathmandu.

 The 36-meter-high stupa of Boudhanath is one of the biggest stupas in South Asia.
 Focal point of Tibetan Buddhism in Nepal, Boudhanath has incalculable religious communities encompassing it.